 Leadership and Self-Awareness: Students construct a personal profile pinpointing their strengths as leaders and areas for improvement.
 Masculine and feminine ways of thinking and communicating are explored, as well as ways of bridging the gap between them.
 A solid foundation for effective leadership is self-awareness.
 Establishing best practices for self-awareness and self-regulation rounds out this first course.

 Women and the Double Bind of Leadership: The “double bind” for women in leadership roles explores how women who enact strong, confident leadership are often seen as competent but not likable.
 Conversely, women using a softer managerial style can be considered likable but not competent.
-This course examines the conscious and unconscious bias impacting the perceptions of female leaders.
+This course examines the conscious and unconscious bias impacting the perceptions of women in leadership.
 Participants learn to self-advocate for quicker advancement through their organization.
 The course also examines how to recognize and overcome the effects of impostor syndrome.

 Effective Communication for Women: Effective communication is critical to effective leadership.
 This course rests on the idea that communication across genders often equates to cross-cultural communication.
 Many times, this leads to miscommunication despite our best efforts.
 In this course, participants identify and rehearse strategies that reinforce personal credibility, build trust, and create executive presence.